Best AI Headshot & Portrait Apps for iPhone & Android in 2026

 Best AI Portrait Styling App

 Lensa played a major role in pushing AI-generated portraiture into mainstream mobile culture.
 Its Magic Avatars and stylised AI portrait systems remain visually distinctive, blending photographic source material with painterly, cinematic and digitally enhanced aesthetics.
-While debates surrounding AI training data continue to surround many platforms within this space, Lensa undeniably helped establish AI portrait generation as a major cultural and commercial phenomenon within smartphone photography.
+While debates over AI training data continue to affect many platforms in this space, Lensa undeniably helped establish AI portrait generation as a major cultural and commercial phenomenon in smartphone photography.

 4. Fotor AI Headshot Generator